karshinuppal/Disney-Clone/README.md

 Contributing
 If you would like to contribute to this project, feel free to submit a pull request.
 Please make sure to follow the project's coding style and conventions.

-Credits
-This project was created by Karshin Uppal.

-Special thanks to Disney+ hotstar for providing inspiration for this project.
+Special thanks to Disney+ Hotstar for providing inspiration for this project.